 Many children are struck by cars each year, and of these accidents, many of them are backover accidents that took place near the child’s home.
 A backover accident happens when a driver who is backing out of a space does not see someone behind the vehicle and runs over the victim.
 California has a high rate of backover accidents, and quite frequently, the driver who is behind the wheel of a large vehicle is a parent, a grandparent, or another relative.
-At Black & DePaoli our California car accident lawyers may be able to help you recover damages for a backover accident in which your child or you were hurt.
+At The Law Office of Black & DePaoli, PC, our California car accident lawyers may be able to help you recover damages for a backover accident in which your child or you were hurt.

 Bringing a Claim Based on a Backover Accident